Marathon: Best Faction Upgrades and How to Unlock Them

 • Shields and related defensive upgrades that make early mistakes less punishing.

-This faction is especially valuable if you are still learning extraction timing, audio cues, or how hard to commit to a fight.
-More healing and more shielding let you survive imperfect decisions.
-That matters more than squeezing out a little extra damage from a weapon-focused faction if you are not extracting consistently yet.
+This faction earns its spot if you are still learning extraction timing, audio cues, and how hard to commit to a fight.
+More healing and more shielding let you survive imperfect decisions — which matters more than squeezing extra damage out of a weapon faction when you are not extracting reliably yet.

-Unlock requirements follow the same pattern: unlock the faction through early progression, complete NuCaloric contracts to raise rank, then buy the upgrades with Credits and the listed Salvage materials.
-If you play solo or tend to take drawn-out engagements, move NuCaloric ahead of everything except CyberAcme.
+Unlock requirements follow the same loop: open the faction, run NuCaloric contracts to raise rank, then buy the upgrades with Credits and Salvage.
+If you play solo or get pulled into drawn-out engagements, move NuCaloric ahead of everything except CyberAcme.
+NuCaloric’s Introducing: NuCaloric contract is the fastest way into this tree.

 FinalBoss // Gear